-The DV Evidence Project online resource center is focused on how services impact survivors and their families, and combines research, evaluation, practice and theory to inform critical thinking and enhance the field’s knowledge about effective services.
+The DV Evidence Project online resource center is focused on how services impact survivors and their families, and combines research, evaluation, practice, and theory to inform critical thinking and enhance the field’s knowledge about effective services.
 The DV Evidence Project online resource center provides answers to two main questions:

-As we continue to build evidence for what works, for whom, under what circumstances, it is important that research and evaluation efforts include the voices and experiences of survivors, service providers, advocates and community members.
+As we continue to build evidence for what works, for whom, and under what circumstances, it is important that research and evaluation efforts include the voices and experiences of survivors, service providers, advocates, and community members.
 Ideally, research is done collaboratively with these experts.
-Check out the CBPR toolkit with specific guidance for conducting Community Based Participatory Research (CBPR).